Manage environments in Azure Deployment Environments

 If your environment is configured to accept parameters, you can enter them on a separate pane.

-Screenshot showing the parameter pane.
+Screenshot of the developer portal showing the parameter pane.

 4. Select Create.
 The environment tile is shown in the developer portal immediately, displaying the Creating... status while creation is in progress.